DI-Fly: How (and Why) to Spool a Fly Reel

 1. The Fly Reel

 Before one adds line to the reel, it is wise to consider the reel knob orientation first.
-That is to say, which side do you want the reel knob on to retrieve line.
+That is to say, which side do you want the reel knob on to retrieve line?
 Traditionally, it is standard to reel with your non-dominant hand.
 For instance, if you are right-handed, you will crank with your left hand.
 Hence, the reel knob should be on the left side of your outfit, to the inside of your body.
-If you're left handed, the knob will reside on the right-hand side.
+If you're left-handed, the knob will reside on the right-hand side.
 The knob would still be to the inside of your body.

 Which Hand Should You Reel With?

 There are some valid arguments to having an outside knob orientation.
 Many guide services set up their guide rods with knobs to the outside.
 Since guides deal with many beginner fly fishers, a knob to the inside can catch and tangle fly line with a neophyte angler.
 Offering an outside knob placement is one less opportunity for a tangle.
+So, if you hold your fly fishing rod with your right hand, don't be surprised if the fly fishing setup has the reel knob on the outside of your body.

 Do You Reel in a Fly Rod?

 A counterintuitive knob handle orientation isn't just for beginners.
 More experienced anglers may prefer the knob on the outside.
 Excess line while casting or stripping presents anglers with a hang-up risk, no matter the skill level.
-While casting, many experts encourage holding on to the line when shooting to avoid line recoiling horizontally around the knob and rod.
+While casting, many experts encourage holding on to the line when shooting to avoid line twisting horizontally around the knob and rod.
 In any case, retrieve orientation is a preference that each angler can choose for themselves.
-Take a look at your reel manufacture’s website or the accompanying instructions to switch knob sides.
+Take a look at your reel manufacturer’s website or the accompanying instructions to switch knob sides.

 2. Tie Backing to the Reel Spool